 e) If the UE includes in its ATSSS capabilities "MPQUIC E functionality with any steering mode and ATSSS-LL functionality with only Active-Standby steering mode" (as specified in clause 5.32.6.1) and the DNN configuration allows MPQUIC E functionality with any steering mode, the MA PDU Session is capable of MPQUIC E with any steering mode in the uplink and in the downlink.
 If the DNN configuration does not allow MPQUIC-E steering functionality and the DNN configuration allows ATSSS-LL functionality with at least the Active-Standby steering mode, then the MA PDU Session is capable of ATSSS-LL with only Active-Standby steering mode in the uplink and in the downlink.

 f) If the UE includes in its ATSSS capabilities "MPQUIC IP functionality with any steering mode without any ATSSS-LL functionality" (as specified in clause 5.32.6.1) and the DNN configuration allows MPQUIC IP functionality with any steering mode, the MA PDU Session is capable of MPQUIC IP with any steering mode in the uplink and in the downlink.
+In addition, if the DNN configuration allows MPQUIC-UDP functionality with any steering mode, the MA PDU Session is also capable of MPQUIC-UDP with any steering mode in the uplink and in the downlink.
+In this case, the SMF indicates to UPF that the UE may use MPQUIC-IP even if the N4 rule indicates MPQUIC-UDP for a traffic flow (as described in clause 5.8.5.8).
+If the UE is not capable of MPQUIC-UDP and the ATSSS rule indicates that MPQUIC-UDP should be used as Steering Functionality (as described in clause 5.32.8), the UE uses MPQUIC-IP instead.
 If the DNN configuration does not allow MPQUIC-IP steering functionality, then the SMF rejects the MA PDU Session request.

 NOTE 5: As described above, an example of how SMF determines the ATSSS capabilities of a MA PDU Session is as follows: